Criocephalosaurus

-Criocephalosaurus (Greek for “ram head”) is an extinct genus of tapinocephalian therapsids that lived in Southern Africa during the Guadalupian epoch of the Permian.
+Criocephalosaurus (Greek for "ram head lizard") is an extinct genus of tapinocephalian therapsids that lived in Southern Africa during the Guadalupian epoch of the Permian.
 They are the latest surviving dinocephalians, extending past the Abrahamskraal Formation into the lowermost Poortjie Member of the Teekloof Formation in South Africa.
 They are also regarded as the most derived of the dinocephalians, alongside Tapinocephalus, and the most abundant in the fossil record.

 Discovery and naming

 Criocephalus vanderbyli was the first discovered species of the genus and was named by Broom in 1928 following discovery of a weathered skull cap by W. Van der Byl at the Abrahamskraal Formation of the Karoo Basin in South Africa.
 The specimen found was a skull cap featuring the frontals, parietals, postfrontals, and one pre frontal.

 Criocephalus gunyankaensis is the second named species of the genus and it was figured from four skull-caps described in 1946 by Boonstra.
 The four skull caps were discovered from the middle Madumabisa Mudstone Formation in the mid-Zambezi Basin of Zimbabwe.
 C. gunyankaensis was named by Boonstra in 1968.